inazr/snap_join/README.md

 - a list of the valid_to column from each snapshot
 - a list of the column from each snapshot that is used in the sql join statement between the source snapshots
 - a list of lists with the columns you want to select from each snapshot

-You can join as many snapshots as you like.

-The resulting snapshot will be reduced to the minimum number of records needed to represent the changes in any given column set.

 ### How to install the macro?:
 - add this code snippet to your packages.yml file: